fenago/intro-ruby/lab_guides/Lab_9.md

 in Ruby.
 Lambdas, just like `proc`, are simply a function with a name.
 Additionally, just like `proc`, they are objects too.
-We will be looking at the specific differences between `proc` and lambdas later on in the chapter.
+We will be looking at the specific differences between `proc` and lambdas later on in the lab.

 Let\'s now look at the following syntax to learn more about lambdas: